 "There will never be more women in architecture if we men continue to talk over their voices both in the meeting rooms and on job sites."

-For the last 6 years Elsa has been running logistics first with the Colorado Outward Bound School and Desert Mountain Medicine, Elsa has learned how to flex to the demands of various operational challenges.
+After working for the Colorado Outward Bound School and Desert Mountain Medicine, Elsa has learned how to flex to the demands of various operational challenges.
 Her jobs have stretched her in ways that make her the perfect candidate to take on a business like FREIGHT; from climbing couloirs, to purchasing weekly cheese rations for 400 people at a time, from teaching tire chaining F350s while nursing an infant, to outfitting 350 folks for complicated backpacking trips, Elsa finds joy in the learning.
 Logistics isn’t a sexy job, but it's all the work that leads to a damn good party.
 Not only is she our operational problem solver but our liaison and spokesperson to the community.
-She is an active member of Leadville in city government and volunteering on the Lake County Advocates Board, bringing both operational experience and a loyalty to Lake County which guides our vision for the project.
+She is an active member of the Leadville community, bringing both operational experience and a loyalty to Lake County which guides our vision for the project.

 In case you can't see the resemblance, Elsa is the daughter of Nan and Dave.
 This is a family affair!

 Since moving to Leadville summer of 2018, Kirstie has had the privilege of working in the hospitality industry.
 The past 6 years of her life she has dedicated her work towards customer service, and finding a job here at Freight, was the perfect fit for her.
 Meeting new people from all around the world has always been a fascination of hers.
 Kirstie came from the city life of St.Louis to be connected with nature, so why not move to Colorado?
 She loves traveling, making art, and always strives to be a better person!